ejam2305/CS1A-RPH/README.md

 6. In the RenPy launcher, click preferences and change the text editor into your preferred IDE

-IMPORPTANT NOTE!
+# IMPORTANT NOTE

-When submitting a pull request, only upload the .rpy file and do not include the .rpyc file.
+When submitting a pull request, please only upload the .rpy file and do not include the .rpyc file.